mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 │   └── benchmark # Benchmarking Tool
 │   └── include # Header files (Image processing files are not involved here, and will not be displayed) │   └── lib # Inference framework dynamic library
+│       ├── libmindspore-lite.a  # Static library of infernece framework in MindSpore Lite
 │       ├── libmindspore-lite.so # Dynamic library of infernece framework in MindSpore Lite
 │       ├── libmindspore-lite-fp16.so # Operator performance optimization library supports float16 in MindSpore Lite
 │       ├── libmindspore-lite-optimize.so # Operator performance optimization library supports dotprod instruction in MindSpore Lite